cedricwalter/cedricwalter.github.io/_posts/2006-11-09-a-hdtv-publicity.md

  The result is a great publicity but also a waste of resources, time and energy.
 At one point, I was thinking of a computer trick.

- "<span style="font-style: italic;">It took 10 days and 250 people to film.
+ "It took 10 days and 250 people to film.
 The cleaning took 5 days and 60 people…"